component/textarea-caret-position/README.md

 * pixel precision
 * no dependencies whatsoever
+* browser compatibility: Chrome, Safari, Firefox, IE9+; may work but not tested in Opera, IE8 or older
 * supports any font family and size, as well as text-transforms
 * the text area can have arbitrary padding or borders
 * not confused by horizontal or vertical scrollbars in the textarea